DigiBatt/digibatt-hub/README.md

 ## Creating a new record

+There are some utilities available in the repo to make it easier to generate new records.

 ### Converting .json to .md via python script.

 1. **Create a .json file** from the correct json template in `schemas/json_templates/`